How to Pay Off Credit Card Debt: 4 Options

 A home equity loan differs slightly from a home equity line of credit (HELOC), which gives you access to credit on demand over time.
 However, since the idea is to pay off credit card debt immediately, getting a lump sum up front via a home equity loan is generally a better fit for this purpose than a HELOC.

 One way to pay off credit cards is to refinance a mortgage with a new loan that is larger than the remaining balance on the mortgage.
 This is known as cash-out refinancing.
 Suppose a homeowner owes $100,000 on a house worth $200,000.
 At the same time, that homeowner has $20,000 in high-interest credit card debt.
 The homeowner could refinance the property for $120,000, using $100,000 to pay off the existing mortgage and the remaining $20,000 to pay off the credit card balance.

 Increasing the size of the mortgage may result in a larger monthly mortgage payment, but it would eliminate the monthly payments on the credit card debt.
 The main point is that since mortgage interest is much lower than credit card interest, this move should allow the homeowner to save a significant amount of interest charges.
 This refinancing strategy is especially attractive if current mortgage rates are equal to or less than the home owner’s existing mortgage rate.

 How to Pay Off Credit Cards: Moving Forward

-While any of the above options can solve the immediate problem of credit card debt, an important element moving forward is a budget discipline to avoid racking up further debts.
+While many of the above options can solve the immediate problem of credit card debt, an important element moving forward is a budget discipline to avoid racking up further debts.
 Without that discipline, the borrower may simply add to existing debt problems until they become unaffordable, and if refinancing or a home equity loan was used, this could put the borrower’s home in jeopardy.
-In short, these strategies help make debt more manageable, but it is then up to the home owner to manage it.
+In short, these debt consolidation strategies help make debt more manageable, but it is then up to the homeowner to manage it.